What is a Perpetuity?

 The denominator is equal to the discount rate subtracted by the growth rate.

-From our example, we can see the positive impact that growth has on the value of a perpetuity, as the present value of the growing perpetuity is $275 more than that of the zero-growth perpetuity.
+In conclusion, we can see the positive impact that growth has on the value of a perpetuity, as the present value (PV) of the growing perpetuity is $275 more than the zero-growth perpetuity.